What to Do If You Failed Your A Levels | A Level Results 2021

-In light of coronavirus – and A-Level exams being cancelled as a result – this year's A-Level grades are due to be published on 13th August.
+In light of summer 2021 A Level exams being cancelled, this year's A Level grades are due to be published on 10th August.

-If you were among the many who were due to sit their exams, you probably already know that you will now be awarded your grade based on an in-depth assessment of the grade you would have been most likely to achieve if exams had gone ahead.
+If you were among the many who were due to sit their exams, you probably already know that you will now be awarded your grade based on a Teacher Assessed Grade.

-All of your hard work comes down to this moment – a moment that has very much been impacted by COVID-19 – so what if when you open that envelope, the results are not what you were hoping for?
+All of your hard work comes down to this moment – a moment that has very much been impacted by the circumstances surrounding COVID-19 – so what if when you open that envelope, the results are not what you were hoping for?

 Now is not the time to wallow or put yourself down - here's what you can do instead.